-Houston Rockets: First Round NBA Playoff Match-ups
+Houston Rockets: First-Round NBA Playoff Match-ups

 — MSN Sports (@MSNSports) January 6, 2017

 So far, the Houston Rockets are leading the season series 2-1 with one more game remaining in Houston.
 Russell Westbrook is averaging 35.3 points per game on 51.1 percent shooting against the Rockets this season.
-A huge possible disadvantage for the Rockets would be the Thunder’s defensive efficiency at guarding the three point line.
-The Thunder has allowed the fourth fewest three pointers in the NBA while the Rockets live and die from night to night by the three point shots.
+A huge possible disadvantage for the Rockets would be the Thunder’s defensive efficiency at guarding the three-point line.
+The Thunder has allowed the fourth fewest three pointers in the NBA while the Rockets live and die from night to night by the three-point shots.

 James Harden, on the other hand, has averaged more points against his former team in his career than against any other opponent.